 \subsection{Instruction Dataset}

 To construct instruction-following datasets, we begin with a single manually designed seed instruction for each dataset.
-We then expand this seed using two large language models, GPT-4.1 and Gemini-3-Pro, each generating ten paraphrased instructions, resulting in approximately twenty English instructions per dataset.
-In parallel, we apply the same expansion procedure to produce \emph{native-language} instructions aligned with the original language of each dataset.
-For instruction expansion, we follow the approaches reported in prior work \cite{kmainasi-etal-2025-llamalens, hasanain-etal-2025-propxplain}.
+We then expand this seed using two LLMs, GPT-4.1 and Gemini-3-Pro, each generating 10 paraphrased instructions, resulting in approximately 20 English instructions per dataset.

-To ensure semantic alignment between instructions, class labels, and generated rationales, we translate all class label strings into their corresponding native languages using Claude Sonnet~4.5.
-This enables two dataset variants: (a) \emph{Fully Localized} variant: instructions, label strings, and explanations are all provided in the native language and (b) \emph{Hybrid Instruction} variant: instructions are written in English while label strings and explanations remain in the meme’s native language.
-In this work, we adopt the \emph{Hybrid Instruction} format.
-By standardizing system-level instructions in English while preserving the original multilingual meme text and using native-language label strings and explanations, we obtain reliable instruction-following behavior without compromising the model’s ability to reason over diverse linguistic contexts.

-We prepare two variants of instruction-following datasets that differ only in their output format.
-The first variant, \textbf{\textit{Classification-Only}}, prompts the model to provide only the class label.
-The second variant, \textbf{\textit{Classification with Explanation}}, follows the structured format introduced in prior work \cite{kmainasi-etal-2025-memeintel}, where the model outputs: \texttt{Label: <class label>, Explanation: <explanation>}.
-Across both variants, we employ a concise system prompt that specifies the task and enforces the desired output structure.
+We prepare two different output formats.
+The \textit{classification-only} variant asks the model to output only the \texttt{Label}.
+The \textit{classification-with-explanation} variant follows \citet{kmainasi-etal-2025-memeintel,hasanain-etal-2025-propxplain} and outputs \texttt{Label} and \texttt{Explanation} in a fixed structure.
+In both cases, we use a short system prompt that specifies the task and enforces the required format.